Gizra/Gizra-Way-Book/README.md

 **The Gizra Way Definitive Guide**

-*The Gizra Way* to write *The Gizra Way GitBook*.
-Some guidelines:

-1. Document the **bottom line**.
-Include only processes that have been tested and work.
-Cut out fluff.
-2. **Iterate**.
-If this document is not a live document, its useless.
-3. For every standard provide a way, preferably automatic, to **monitor** it.
+This book is the definitive guide to the Gizra Way, and it tries to encapsulate both the technical aspects along with the culture.

+The idea is that there is always a place for everyone to go and better understand the expectations from them and the processes that we have.
+For doing that we are document only processes that have been tested and work.
+We are trying our best to cut out fluff and give the bottom line.

+Even though this guide is public to the entire world, we are not afraid of exposing also unpleasant mistakes we had, or touch sensitive subjects.
+In a way that's also part of the Gizra Way. having this slight uncomfortable feeling.
+We found that we learn and improve way better and way faster once we are outside of our comfort zone, and share with others our experiences.